 - a.
 Chromebooks and AC chargers will be turned in when requested in satisfactory condition.
 Chromebooks will be inspected for damage.
 In the case of abuse, neglect or intentional damage, the student/parent/guardian will be charged a fee for needed repairs, not to exceed the replacement cost of the Chromebook.
 The PPSD Administration will make the final determination of any fees assessed. - b.
 If a student fails to return the Chromebook, the student/parent/guardian will pay the replacement cost of the Chromebook.
-Failure to return the Chromebook may result in a theft report filed with the Pittsville Police Department.
+Failure to return the Chromebook may result in a theft report filed with the Pittsville Police Department, and the district may pursue collections.